 Check your lab schedule to make sure you are attempting the correct quiz.
-Quiz ending dates and times have been set-up by section and are set to end at 7:25 a.m. the day you are scheduled to do a lab.
-Quizzes must be completed BEFORE this time or you will receive zero points for the prelab quiz.
+Quiz ending dates and times have been set-up by section and are set to end at 7:40 a.m. the day you are scheduled to do a lab.
+Quizzes must be completed before this time or you will receive zero points for the prelab quiz.
+Attempt taking the prelab quiz at least 24 hours before the scheduled deadline.
 UW-Madison network maintenance is periodically scheduled during the hours of 10:00 p.m. to 8:00 a.m., during which time Learn@UW is not available.
 Scheduled maintenance is not an excuse for not completing the prelab quiz on time.